-Sometimes in life we cannot just rely on our ability to do math to get what we want, we (have to) ASK for what we want.
-To me it’s quite good news that someone out there can give me exactly what I want, if I ask for it.
+Sometimes in life, we cannot just rely on our ability to do the math to get what we want, we (have to) ASK for what we want.
+To me, it’s quite good news that someone out there can give me exactly what I want if I ask for it.

 Let’s get started (this is my personal way of doing things, I’m glad if it helps or entertains people, please don’t like what I say if you don’t.
 Cheers):

 It is a dangerous thing entering a game without knowing what you want.
 In short, if “grey and emotional” is the situation, you will end up lost, beaten and miserable.

 It might take a lot of time swimming in an ocean of information and opinions (especially these days) to even figure out what you/I want.
 Most of the time the situations are complex or people complicate the situations.
 There is a model of system thinking which I’ve been using lately to navigate in complex situations – the 5 Level Framework (5LF) – cheesy name, but kinda works: